Putting value for money into practice

 - Linking unit costs to outputs and outcomes

-- Identifying and improving decision-making processes which add or destroy value: partner selection; procurement; monitoring and evaluation; budget management; risk management
+- Identifying and improving decision-making processes to adapt programmes based on VfM considerations: partner selection; procurement; monitoring and evaluation; budget management; risk management

 5. Action planning: engaging your organisation in developing a value for money action plan